Table Tennis Table Buying Guide

-Nearly everyone has played Table Tennis at least once in their life, be it at school as a child, at a friend’s house, at home or even at a club!
-Table Tennis is one of those games that is always fun to play and one of the best things about game is anyone can play regardless of age and/or skill level!
-We won't bore you with too many facts and figures – just Google it if you need more information – there are plenty of studies about the benefits of playing Ping Pong, whether it will help kids with their eye-hand coordination or help our senior citizens improve their balance and lower their chances of falls and injuries.
+Nearly everyone has played Table Tennis at least once in their life, be it at school as a child, at a friends house, at home or even at a club.
+Table Tennis is one of those games that is always fun to play and one of the best things about the game is anyone can play regardless of age and/or skill level.
+We won't bore you with too many facts and figures, but there are plenty of studies about the benefits of playing Table Tennis, from helping kids with their eye-hand coordination or helping our senior citizens improve their balance and lower their chances of falls and injuries.

-The benefits are many, which is why so many people, especially families decide to buy a Table Tennis Table – as it is fun for everyone!
-If you have never owned a Ping Pong Table before, you probably want to do your own research or rely on friends and/or family for advice.
-We would be more than happy to help you make the right choice as we like to think we know a thing or two about table tennis tables as we have been selling the best international brands including STIGA and Cornilleau since the 1970’s.
+If you have never owned a table before, you probably want to do your own research or rely on friends and family for advice.
+We would be more than happy to help you make the right choice as we like to think we know a thing about the subject as we have been selling the best international brands since 1971.

-This guide is basically for anyone looking to buy a Table Tennis Table, but more so for someone who is buying their first table and not sure which is the best one to buy.
-We are here to help you making the right decision!
+This guide is basically for anyone looking to buy an Indoor Table Tennis Table or an Outdoor Table Tennis Table, but more so for someone who is buying their first table and not sure which the best one is to buy.
+We are here to help you make the right decision.

 Who are we and what we have to offer

 Aussie Table Tennis was established in 1971 so we are the first, biggest and longest running table tennis shop in Australia.
 You can purchase our products online, over the phone or by visiting our stores in Sydney and Brisbane.

 We sell the best international brands including STIGA, Cornilleau, Butterfly, Yasaka and Y&T and we are always prepared to offer you friendly expert advice.
 We are also proud to offer our own table tennis products under our SUMMIT brand.